Allowing carers the time to care for themselves.

 - In-home respite – a care worker will provide care in the home or may organise an outing.

-- Community access respite – provides activities to encourage independence by providing social interaction.
+- Community access respite – provides community-based activities to encourage independence by providing social interaction.
 This type of respite can be offered in a group setting or individually.

 Who can use this service?